deskvillage/dannychadburn.github.io/copy-right-now.md

 # Copy Right Now

 #### You've got a deadline, you need an amazing headline for your landing page, a tagline for your promotion or a subject line for your email.
-But your copywriter has gone AWOL.
+But your copywriter has gone AWOL, and your creative juices have stopped flowing.

 Don't worry, that's what I'm here for.
 Quick turnaround micro-copy (between 2 and 20 words) that works.
 You get three ready-to-use unique variations, in the timeframe you need them.